swiftype/swiftype-rb/README.md

 swiftype-rb 1.0.0 has been rewritten to be simpler and easier to use.
 However, it is not compatable with the previous version, 0.0.5.

-To upgrade:
+To upgrade from the old version of swiftype-rb:

+* If you previously used the `Swiftype` client, migrate your API calls to the `Swiftype::Client` format.
 * If you previously used the `Swiftype::Easy` client, change `Swiftype::Easy` to `Swiftype::Client`.
 Almost all method calls should be the same (there are a few minor changes).

+Additionally, the result object returned by search methods (for example, the old Swiftype gem's `Engine#search` or `Swiftype::Easy#search` methods) returns results in a different way.
+Instead of being an array of `Swiftype::Document` objects, it will be an array of Hashes.

+Code like this:

+    client = Swiftype::Easy.new
+    results = client.search("engine_slug", "search term")
+    results.each do |result|
+      puts result.title
+    end

+Should be changed to this:

+    client = Swiftype::Client.new
+    results = client.search("engine_slug", "search term")
+    results.each do |result|
+      puts result['title']
+    end

-* If you previously used the `Swiftype` client, migrate your API calls to the `Swiftype::Client` format.
-If you are not able to do that, lock your gem version to 0.0.5 by adding this to your Gemfile:
+If you are not able to upgrade, lock your gem version to 0.0.5 by adding this to your Gemfile:

     gem 'swiftype, '= 0.0.5'

-* If you previously used the beta swiftype-easy-rb library (which was the precursor of swiftype-rb 1.0), change `Swiftype::Easy` to `Swiftype::Client` and move your configuration from the `Swiftype::Easy` module to the `Swiftype` module.
+To upgrade from the beta swiftype-easy-rb library (which was the precursor of swiftype-rb 1.0), change `Swiftype::Easy` to `Swiftype::Client` and move your configuration from the `Swiftype::Easy` module to the `Swiftype` module.
 For example:

     Swiftype:Easy.configure do |configure|
       config.api_key = 'your_api_key'
     end

 can be converted to

     Swiftype.configure do |config|
       config.api_key = 'your_api_key'
     end

 or simply `Swiftype.api_key = 'your_api_key'`.

 ## Development